Longtime readers know that Jane Eyre is my very favorite book, and I collect unusual copies just because I love the book so very much....Read More

 Reading Is Sexy: Jane Eyre and Jane Austen

 There are a small number of things I love so much, I can barely bring myself to talk about the depth of my feelings for them.
-Social Distortion and Mike Ness.
+My husband David.
+Duran Duran.
+Social Distortion.
 Popcorn.
-Dave.
 Jane Eyre.
 It seems too revealing, too intimate for general, social conversation.

 But the facts about my relationship with Jane Eyre, I can share.

 I read the book in its entirety a few times a year.

 I keep a copy on my desk at work so I can read it at lunch, when no one else is in the break room, or I’ve forgotten to bring whatever other book I happen to be reading at the time.
 I just plop it on the table, let it fall open to a random spot, and pick up the story mid-stream.

 I’ve started a collection of copies—†dog-eared and battered, illustrated, hardbound, tiny, oversized, and now, in the form of two to Christmas gifts from Dave, versions that are specially typeset and marked with satin ribbon.